-The following tips may prevent hip problems
+The following tips may prevent hip problems or injuries.

 Keep bones strong